Discovery Channel: Eaten Alive

 Eaten Alive was a television program in which wildlife filmmaker Paul Rosolie was purportedly going to be "eaten alive" by an anaconda.
 It aired on December 7, 2014.
 When the special aired, the anaconda attacked Rosolie but did not swallow him, as its title had implied, prompting numerous complaints of a bait and switch.

-Naked and Afraid
+World’s Ultimate Frontier

-Naked and Afraid is an active series that first premiered on June 23, 2013.
-One man and one woman are thrown alone into the wild with nothing and left to survive.
-Though the show blurs some of the bodies of the actors, they are fully naked which sparked a controversy and received critical reception.
-Focus on the Family's PluggedIn highlighted "that the show's near-constant nudity is simply impossible to ignore".
-Parents Television Council, One Million Moms, and American Family Association have boycotted the network.
+In February 2024, a group of US congressmen sent a letter to the CEO of Warner Bros.
+Discovery criticizing World's Ultimate Frontier, a joint production between Discovery and Chinese state media outlet China Global Television Network (CGTN), for "whitewashing genocide" of the Uyghurs in Xinjiang.
+They called on Discovery to "suspend this partnership with CGTN immediately and to abstain from entering into any similar partnership with any other agent of CCP influence."